Lafitte Public Housing DevelopmentNorth Claiborne Avenue and Lafitte Avenue

 Andrews was also a mentor to his younger brother Troy “Trombone Shorty” Andrews, who vaulted from Treme’s brass band community to national success leading a band called Orleans Avenue.
 Tragically, their brother Darnell “D-Boy” Andrews, who played trombone, was shot and killed in the housing development when he was 17.

 The Lafitte emerged from Hurricane Katrina with minimal structural damage (Katy Reckdahl reported that its brick walls were so thick that musicians could practice at home without disturbing their neighbors).
 Still, evacuated residents, even those like Preservation Hall tuba player Jeffrey Hills whose apartment was unaffected, were never allowed back in.
-The department of Housing and Urban Development, with local political backing, demolished the Lafitte in 2008.
+The department of Housing and Urban Development, with local political backing, demolished the development in 2008.

 One of the nearly 2,000 people displaced as a result was brass band icon “Uncle” Lionel Batiste, who’d moved to the project when his house in Treme was torn down to make way for Armstrong Park forty years earlier.
 Today, his portrait is on a pillar of the Claiborne overpass in front of the mixed-income housing development that eventually replaced the Lafitte.

 For more about North Claiborne Avenue, click here.

 For more about the Treme neighborhood, click here.